StackState Self-hosted v5.1.x

 wmi_check.d/conf.yaml.
 Multiple WMI queries can be configured.
 In the configuration file, an instance can be configured which represents a WMI query.
 An instance is defined by the following fields:

-Restart the StackState Agent after making changes to the WMI integration's configuration.
+Restart StackState Agent V2 after making changes to the WMI integration's configuration.

 Reference: the integration's configuration file is located at

-It is possible to invoke the WMI integration to verify whether the configured WMI queries/instances telemetry is being retrieved and collected by the StackState Agent for Windows.
+It's possible to invoke the WMI integration to verify whether the configured WMI queries/instances telemetry is being retrieved and collected by StackState Agent V2 for Windows.
 To invoke, in PowerShell:

 PS> & 'C:\Program Files\StackState\StackState Agent\embedded\agent.exe' check wmi_check